-Under the Digital Millennium Copyright Act, hosts and Internet Service Providers (ISPs) are granted ‘safe harbor’ from prosecution as long as they remove infringing content hosted on their server, as soon as they are notified.
-US (and affiliate) Courts take DMCA claims very seriously, and failure to act can mean severe penalties for ISPs or content providers.
-Accordingly, as an image creator, sending a DMCA takedown notice can sometimes be the quickest and most effective manner to have content removed.
+If hosts and Internet Service Providers (ISPs) remove infringing content hosted on their server as soon as they are notified, the DMCA grants them ‘safe harbor’ from prosecution.
+US (and affiliate) courts take DMCA claims very seriously, and failure to act can lead to severe penalties for ISPs or content providers.
+Accordingly, as an image creator, sending a DMCA takedown notice can sometimes be the quickest and most effective way to get your content removed.

-- They are the original owner of the image or their authorized agent
+- You are the original owner of the image or the authorized agent of the owner.

-- They did not grant a license for this use of their work
+- You did not grant a license for your work to be used.

-- The image user has not responded to their request to properly license the image or otherwise remove the image after they have notified them directly
+- The image user has not responded to your requests to to properly license the image or otherwise remove the image.

-- They do not want to engage with the image user directly
+- You do not want to engage with the image user directly.

-- The unauthorized use was committed by an individual or an entity from whom they are unlikely to recover compensation for the use
+- The unauthorized use was committed by an individual or an entity from whom you are unlikely to recover compensation.

-If an image owner’s sole motivation is to have the work taken offline, a takedown notice is a great solution.
+If your main or sole motivation is to have your work taken offline, a takedown notice is a great solution.

 Is there a more direct route?

-Many social media services are aware of the sheer volume of illegally distributed content found on their platforms.
-Instagram, Facebook, Pinterest, and other platforms, have created their own in-house methods for reporting and taking down disputed works.
-Going to the source directly in this case will be the fastest way to get content removed, provided that is the primary motivation.
+To address the sheer volume of illegally distributed content on social media, many platforms, including Instagram, Facebook, and Pinterest, have created their own in-house methods for reporting and taking down disputed works.

 Is it definitely the same image?

 Photos can look similar.
-Be certain that the ‘infringing image’ found is unquestionably the same image as the original.
-For example, consider checking the metadata of the photo and comparing it to the original.
-Be warned that lodging a false DMCA takedown notice could bring a counterclaim and can be considered perjury.
+Make sure the ‘infringing image’ is definitely the same as your original.
+Comparing the images’ metadata is one way to do this.
+Beware: Lodging a false DMCA takedown notice could bring a counterclaim and can be considered perjury.

-Having considered the above options and decided that a DMCA takedown notice is the best course of action to take in removing content, consider the best medium to send it through.
-Takedown templates are available on the DMCA website to download.
-Alternatively, services (like the one offered at Pixsy) can automate this process.
+If you’ve considered the above options and decided that a DMCA takedown notice is the best course of action, think about the best way to send it.
+Takedown templates are available to download on the DMCA website.
+Alternatively, services like Pixsy can automate this process.